IHTSDO/SNOMED-in-5-minutes/README.md

 - top-level: aggregator for sub-modules (alphabetically):

+  - csharp-examples: examples with csharp (.net)
   - curl-examples: examples with curl
   - java-examples: examples with java
   - javascript-examples: examples with javascript
   - model: JAXB-enabled classes for representing the RF2 domain model
   - rest-client: a Java client for the REST services
+  - rest-client-csharp: a CSharp client for the REST services

 ## Examples

-The following examples will be used to demonstrate accessing the SNOMED API through Javascript, Curl, and Java (using Jersey).
+The following examples will be used to demonstrate accessing the SNOMED API through CSharp, Javascript, Curl, and Java (using Jersey).

 - Find a concept by a string (e.g. "heart attack")
 - Find/get a concept by a description SCTID (e.g. "679406011")